Gin-Quin/Fa/documentation/advanced/relationships.md

 1. There is no overall collection, objects are stored as the "next" object of the previous node, inside a `Box`.
 2. We use a `Bag` as the underlying collection, and objects are "references" of values in this bag.

-Method 1 is the simplest and will better for small linked lists, but method 2 is the most powerful: since all objects are stored contiguously, it's very efficient to clean the whole list.
-Also, it brings the advantage to allow to iterate throught the whole list very quickly.
+Method 1 is the simplest and will be better for small linked lists, but method 2 is the most powerful: since all objects are stored contiguously, it's very efficient to clean the whole list.
+Also, it brings the advantage of allowing us to iterate through the whole list very quickly.

 ### Method 1: Box

-This would be the Typescript implementation:
+This would be the TypeScript implementation:

 ```ts
 type ListNode<Data> = {